-Cumulative Contents of Letter

-(Excused or Unexcused) Absence Doctor's Note Required?
+Contents of Letter Cumulative (Excused or Unexcused) Absence Doctor's Note Required?
 Mandatory Parent Meeting?
-Loss of Field Trips?
-Student Retained in Same Grade?

-5 th NO NO NO NO

-Absence required until after the 10 th cumulative absence. meeting will be held once a student misses 17 total days (cumulative and noncumulative).
-17 total absences the student will not be permitted to attend field trips until he/she attends school for 45 school days after the 17 th total absence. retained in the same grade for the following school year if a student misses 24 total days (cumulative and noncumulative combined).
+5 th NO NO NO NO Cumulative Absence A doctor's note is not required until after the 10 th cumulative absence.
+A mandatory parent meeting will be held once a student misses 17 total days (cumulative and noncumulative).
+Once a student reaches 17 total absences the student will not be permitted to attend field trips until he/she attends school for 45 school days after the 17th total absence.
+A student will be retained in the same grade for the following school year if a student misses 24 total days (cumulative and noncumulative combined).
 10 th YES NO NO NO Cumulative Absence All further cumulative absences require doctor notes, or they will be Unexcused absences (see Unexcused absence policy).
-See above See above See above 17 th Total Absence (Cumulative and Noncumulative combine) YES See Above YES If the parent/guardian does not attend the meeting the student will be suspended until the parent attends the meeting.
+See above See above See above 17 th YES YES YES NO Total Absence (Cumulative and Noncumulative combine) See Above If the parent/guardian does not attend the meeting the student will be suspended until the parent attends the meeting.
 CYS will be contacted if the parent still refused to attend the meeting.
-YES See Above NO See above 24 th YES YES YES YES Total Absence (Cumulative and Noncumulative combine) See Above If the parent/guardian does not attend the meeting the student will be suspended until the parent attends the meeting.
+See Above See above 24 th YES YES YES YES Total Absence (Cumulative and Noncumulative combine) See Above If the parent/guardian does not attend the meeting the student will be suspended until the parent attends the meeting.
 CYS will be contacted if the parent still refused to attend the meeting.
 See Above The student will be retained in their same grade for the following school year.
 The student must continue to attend school or he/she will face consequences under the Unexcused Absence Policy.